Watch all the trailers from San Diego Comic-Con 2019

-A lot of trailers come out during San Diego Comic-Con.
-It's not all dressing up and massive crowds.
+It's not all dressing up and massive crowds at San Diego Comic-Con.
+A lot of trailers come out too.
 So in case you miss anything, we're chucking all the trailers in this post!

-The big ones are Netflix's The Witcher, It: Chapter Two, Top Gun: Maverick and Cats, but there's also HBO's latest fantasy series His Dark Materials, some Game of Thrones news (it never ends), some Avengers Endgame talk with the Russo Brothers and even new footage from the Avengers video game.
-It all kicked off Thursday and will continue through Monday.
+The big trailers include Netflix's The Witcher, Star Trek: Picard, HBO's Watchmen, It: Chapter 2, Top Gun: Maverick and Cats, but there's also HBO's latest fantasy series His Dark Materials.
+Comic-Con also brought some Game of Thrones news (it never ends), some Avengers Endgame talk with the Russo Brothers and even new footage from the Avengers video game.
+SDCC kicked off Thursday and will continue through Monday.

 Here are all the trailers you need to see: